segmentio/segment-docs/src/engage/campaigns/mobile-push/index.md

 With your server key copied, finish steps 5 and 6 in the Twilio documentation.

-## 4. Configure push notifications in Engage
+## 4. Configure mobile push in Engage

 > success ""
 > If you've already configured SMS services for Twilio Engage, you can skip this step.

-To set up push notifications in Twilio Engage and complete push notifications onboarding, follow the steps in the [Create and configure Twilio SMS services documentation](/docs/engage/onboarding/#stage-3-create-and-configure-twilio-sms-services).
+Follow these steps to set up mobile push in Twilio Engage and complete mobile onboarding:

+1. Follow the steps in the [Create and configure Twilio SMS services documentation](/docs/engage/onboarding/#stage-3-create-and-configure-twilio-sms-services).
+2. Return to your Segment workspace and navigate to **Engage > Engage settings**.
+3. Click the pencil icon next to **Messaging services**, then click **Create new push service**.
+    - If you don't see the pencil icon, select **Create new push service**.
+4. Name the push service, select or create APN and FCM credentials, then click **Create Push Service**.
+5. Your new messaging service appears in the **Add messaging services** dropdown.
+Select it, then click **Save**.

 ## 5. Build a mobile push template

-Now that you've completed push notifications setup, you're ready to [build a mobile push template](/docs/engage/content/mobile-push/).
+Now that you've completed mobile push setup, you're ready to [build a mobile push template](/docs/engage/content/mobile-push/).